Scarlet 31, Gray 14

-After Kelly left UC for Notre Dame after the 2009 season, Coombs stayed on new UC coach Butch Jones' staff.
-After an initial 4-8 season under Jones, Cincinnati went 10-3 in 2011 with a Liberty Bowl win over Vanderbilt.
+After Kelly left UC for Notre Dame after the 2009 season, Coombs stayed on new UC coach Butch Jones’ staff for two years.

 While at UC Coombs mentored four NFL draft picks: second-team All-American and UC career interception leader Mike Mickens (Dallas Cowboys), 2007 NCAA interception leader DeAngelo Smith (Dallas Cowboys), all-BIG EAST performer Brandon Underwood (Green Bay Packers) and Haruki Nakamura (Baltimore Ravens).
 The Bearcats led the nation with 26 interceptions in 2007.

 Coombs is a lifelong Ohioan.
 He grew up in Colerain, graduated from Colerain High School in 1979 and from the University of Dayton in 1983, and has a master’s degree from Wright State (1996).

 In 16 seasons at Colerain Coombs’ teams went to 10 state playoffs, including five state semifinal berths.
 His 2004 team won the Division I state championship with a 15-0 mark.
 Colerain won seven consecutive Greater Miami Conference championships from 2000-06, and Coombs had a 161-34 record as head coach.
 His overall head coaching record through 18 seasons is 167-48.

 Coombs and his wife, Holly, are the parents of three grown children: son Brayden played collegiately at Miami (Ohio) and is currently on staff with the Cincinnati Bengals; daughter Cortney played soccer at Ball State; and son Dylan is in the Lindner Honors Plus business program at the University of Cincinnati.